zilinjak/homelab-k8s/application_source/fe-blog/content/posts/networking-nginx-controllers.md

 ---
-title: "Homelab - Networking"
+title: "Networking - Nginx Ingress Controller"
 date: 2025-03-15T12:00:00+00:00
 draft: false
 tags: ["kubernetes", "devops", "homelab", "networking"]
 categories: ["infrastructure", "networking"]
-summary: "Documentation about how I did networking in my homelab"
+summary: "Nginx Ingress Controller and k8s routing"
 ShowToc: false
 ---

-# Networking
+> Disclaimer:
+>
 > This is a documentation of how I did networking in my homelab.
 It is not a tutorial, but rather a collection of notes and links to resources that helped me along the way.
 I will try to keep it up to date as I learn more about networking and Kubernetes.

-## Nginx Ingress Controller
+# Nginx Ingress Controller

 ### What it does
 Nginx Ingress Controller allows you to expose your services using Ingress resource.

 ### How it works
-Nginx Ingress Controller is a reverse proxy.
-This proxy is running in a single POD and does a lot of work.
-It checks for all ingresses with associated ingress class.
-Once Ingress with proper ingress class is found it's registered for this proxy to handle.
+The Nginx Ingress Controller acts as a reverse proxy running in a pod.
+It:
+1. Monitors for Ingress resources with its associated ingress class
+2. Configures the Nginx proxy when it finds a matching Ingress
+3. Routes traffic to the appropriate services

-Each proxy has a kubernetes Service of type LoadBalancer.
-When any request comes to this service, the nginx will proxy the request to proper service in cluster.
+Each controller has a Kubernetes Service of type `LoadBalancer`.
+When requests arrive at this service, Nginx proxies them to the correct service within the cluster.
 ### Example

 #### Create Ingress